Kingdom Hearts: Chain of Memories: Story

+Reverse/Rebirth

-In Reverse/Rebirth, which occurs concurrently with the game's main story, Riku is transported from the realm of darkness to Castle Oblivion's deepest basement.
+In "Reverse/Rebirth", which occurs concurrently with the game's main story, Riku is transported from the realm of darkness to Castle Oblivion's deepest basement.
 As he traverses the castle, Riku fights figments of previous enemies to combat his inner darkness.
 Vexen fights Riku to obtain his data and creates Riku's replica to counter Marluxia's plan.
 Ansem tries to regain control of Riku, still residing within his heart, but Mickey's power keeps Ansem at bay.
-Along the way, Riku battles and defeats Lexaeus, a member of Vexen's circle, but is dragged into the realm of darkness.
+Along the way, Riku defeats Lexaeus, a member of Vexen's circle, but is dragged into the realm of darkness.
 Mickey saves Riku before Ansem nearly succeeds in taking Riku's body as his own.

-With Marluxia eliminated, another of Vexen's allies, Zexion, attempts to dispose of Riku by drowning him in light.
+Following Marluxia's elimination, another of Vexen's allies, Zexion, attempts to dispose of Riku by drowning him in light.
 Riku is saved by Naminé disguised as Kairi, who helps him to control his darkness, allowing Riku to defeat Zexion.
 Riku later meets DiZ, an enigmatic individual who sends him to find Naminé.
 Riku's replica, who has learned of his altered memories, kills Zexion and steals his abilities under Axel's manipulation, seeking to justify his existence by killing Riku, but Riku destroys the replica.
-Naminé urges Riku to either confront Ansem directly or seal him within his heart at the cost of his memories; Riku chooses the former and defeats Ansem after Diz summons him for Riku to fight.
+Naminé urges Riku to either confront Ansem directly or seal him within his heart at the cost of his memories; Riku chooses the former and defeats Ansem after DiZ summons him for Riku to fight.
 Riku then sets out with Mickey on a journey to use both his darkness and light.